dynamicmemory/assembly-todo/README.md

 voodu io stuff, but I didnt have this problem in gas, my understanding was on point for it.
 Problem now is i had a huge day and im to tired to bash my head against the wall even though I want to solve it... a task for tomorrow!

+<b><u><h3>29th of June, 2025<h3><u><b><br><br>
+Smooooth, spent the last hour running around the code testing and trying to isolate where all the problems could be...
+I realised (finally) that I was passing the file descriptor to my file size function, which needs the file name... somehow it was working though...
+NASM things I guess, again, im a GAS boi till this project.
+So I changed that to filename, then the buffer started printing all sorts of weird stuff out and I instantly knew I had cooked the file size function... and there it was..
+I was moving the address of where the file size was to eax and not the actual size.. somehow up until now the app had run almost seamlessly somehow... it really shouldnt of.
+Anyway, changed that, then rewound the point back to the start of the file after writing the new line and boom, output problems gone.
+Feels good, silly mistake, lost an hour and a half, maybe longer if you count last night too... oh well, onto the delete function (thats the spicest) then we just gotta append a number to the start of every line in the file as they are being read out to stdout and we are DONE!
+Which im happy about as I had a new idea for my next project I wanna do.. a tool for something I use every day.
+Unsure if ill write it in assembly or C, anyway im getting off topic.